-The Sales Manager is responsible for achieving sales quotas, training staff, building relationships with customers and vendors, and managing the sales department effectively.
+The Sales Manager is responsible for achieving sales quotas, developing sales personnel, maintaining customer relationships, and managing the sales department's administration.

 Role Responsibility: